hydephp/develop/docs/architecture-concepts.md

 # Some key concepts in Hyde

+## Introduction to Hyde

+HydePHP contains a few "magic" features so that you can focus on your content.
+It's encouraged that you read this page to get a high-level overview of what's going on behind the scenes.

 ## The HydeCLI

 When you are not writing Markdown and Blade, most of your interactions with Hyde will be through the